Ensono/stacks-azure-data/datastacks/README.md

 - **Generate**: This command contains subcommands which generate components for the data platform given a config file.

-  - **Ingest**: This command utilises the template for ingest data pipelines, and uses a given config file to generate the required code for a new ingest pipeline ready for use.
+  - **Ingest**: This subcommand utilises the template for ingest data pipelines, and uses a given config file to generate the required code for a new ingest pipeline ready for use.
 A flag can be included to specify whether or not to include data quality components in the pipeline

 ### Using CLI